Fifth Amendment to the United States Constitution: Just compensation

 The last two words of the amendment promise "just compensation" for takings by the government.
 In United States v.
 50 Acres of Land (1984), the Supreme Court wrote that "The Court has repeatedly held that just compensation normally is to be measured by "the market value of the property at the time of the taking contemporaneously paid in money."
 Olson v.
-United States, 292 U.S. 246 (1934) ...
-Deviation from this measure of just compensation has been required only "when market value has been too difficult to find, or when its application would result in manifest injustice to owner or public".
+United States, 292 U.S. 246 (1934).
+That said, "fair market value" is only a presumption.
+The Supreme Court has "refused to make a fetish even of market value, since it may not be the best measure of value in some cases."
+United States v.
+Cors, 337 U.S. 325, 332 (1949).
+Courts will deviate from fair market value when it is "too difficult to find, or when its application would result in manifest injustice to owner or public".
 United States v.
 Commodities Trading Corp., 339 U.S. 121, 123 (1950).